Skip to main content

 16.3 Students who contract a BBV and are deemed infectious with a BBV based on laboratory investigations must not undertake EPPs until they have been cleared for EPPs.

-16.4 A student who has been deemed Not Cleared for EPPs following their acquiring an infection with a BBV and laboratory tests showing them to be infectious with a BBV should be referred to a Consultant in ID.
+16.4 A student who has been deemed Not Cleared for EPPs following their acquiring an infection with a BBV and laboratory tests showing them to be infectious with a BBV should be referred to a Consultant in Infectious Diseases or other relevant speciality.

 17. General Infection Prevention and Control Measures